-An updated Vertical Longitudinal Projection of the Monty Prospect showing the interpreted position of the upper and lower mineralised horizons is shown in Figure 3 attached.
+An updated Vertical Long Projection of the Monty Prospect showing the interpreted position of the upper and lower mineralised horizons is shown in Figure 3 attached.

-Drilling is continuing at Monty with additional diamond holes underway and planned to test for further extensions of the mineralisation up- and down-plunge, up- and down-dip and along strike.
+Drilling is continuing at Monty with additional diamond holes underway and planned to test the extents of the mineralisation.
 Drilling is being supported by down-hole EM surveys.
+In addition, further interpretive work is currently being completed to define potential target zones within the prospective sequence in the broader Monty corridor.